mozilla/pkipolicy/rootstore/policy.md

     issuer’s issuer name and serial number); *or*
 *   cRLDistributionPoints or OCSP authorityInfoAccess extensions for which no operational CRL or OCSP service exists.

+CAs MUST NOT generate the key pairs for end-entity certificates that have EKU extension containing the KeyPurposeIds id-kp-serverAuth or anyExtendedKeyUsage.

+CAs MUST NOT distribute or transfer certificates in PKCS#12 form through insecure electronic channels.
+If a PKCS#12 file is distributed via a physical data storage device, then:
+*   The storage must be packaged in a way that the opening of the package causes irrecoverable physical damage. (e.g. a security seal); and,
+*   The PKCS#12 file must have a sufficiently secure password, and the password must not be transferred together with the storage.

 ### 5.3 Intermediate Certificates ###